jpmoyn/meteor-react-native-web/README.md

 This gives you the ability to use Native UI components from the React Native project on the web with a meteor application.

-This simple boilerplate will save you about an hour setting up all of the necessary components :)
+This simple boilerplate will save you about an hour, from setting it up to getting a beginners understanding of how the ecosystem works :)

 To get started, clone the repo, and then install the necessary npm packages like so: